István Ujhelyi: Member of the National Assembly, 2002–2014

 Ujhelyi first ran in the 1998 parliamentary elections.
 He later secured a mandate in the 2002 parliamentary election for Szeged, Csongrád County Constituency I. He was an alternate member of the Hungarian delegation to the NATO Parliamentary Assembly.
 From 2004 he served as a governmental commissioner for Child and Youth Affairs.
 In the parliamentary election in 2006 he obtained an individual mandate for Szeged.
 He was the State Secretary of the Ministry for Local Government and Regional Development between 1 July 2006 and 14 May 2008.
 After that he served as State Secretary of Prime Minister's Office from 21 April 2009 to 29 May 2010 in the Cabinet of Gordon Bajnai.

 In the 2010 national election Ujhelyi was elected to the National Assembly of Hungary again from the party's national list.
 His party nominated him for the position of one of the deputy speakers of the National Assembly of Hungary.

-Member of the European Parliament, 2014–present
+Member of the European Parliament, 2014–2024

 Ujhelyi was elected as a Member of the European Parliament in the May 2014 European Parliament election.
 He has since been serving as vice chairman of the Committee on Transport and Tourism under the leadership of chairman Michael Cramer and later Karima Delli.

-In addition to his committee assignments, Ujhelyi is a member of the parliament's delegation for relations with the People's Republic of China and a substitute member of the Committee on Foreign Affairs.
+In addition to his committee assignment, Ujhelyi is a substitute member of the parliament's delegation for relations with the People's Republic of China, Committee on the Environment, Public Health and Food Safety and Subcommittee on Public Health.
 He is also a member of the European Internet Forum.

-Leaving the Hungarian Socialist Party

-On 2 October 2022, Ujhelyi announced, that he is leaving the Hungarian Socialist Party.